 If you are arrested for DUI, you are required to submit to either a breath test or a blood test.
-The police will then take the driver's California license and issue a pink temporary license.
+The police will then take your California (they cannot take an out-state license) driver's license and issue you a pink temporary license.
 This temporary license is valid for thirty days.
 This is not a "restricted" license.
 A valid temporary license provides all the driving privileges associated with a regular Class C driver's license.

-If you request a DMV hearing within ten days of your arrest, the DMV will send you a new temporary license which goes into effect the day the pink temporary is suspended.
-The DMV will then schedule a hearing to determine whether to suspend your license.
+If you request a DMV hearing within ten days of your arrest, the DMV will send you a new temporary license which will go into effect the day the pink temporary expires.

-For most cases, we highly recommend that a hearing be requested.
-The standard of proof at DMV is lower than in a court of law.
-The DMV hearing officer is essentially judge, jury and prosecutor at your hearing.
-It is usually not in your best interest to represent yourself.
+It is not in your best interest to represent yourself.
 Furthermore, public defenders do not handle these hearings.
-For the best outcome, you will need an attorney with significant experience handling DUI cases.
+For the best outcome, you will need a DUI attorney with significant experience handling DUI cases.